-According to National Wetlands Inventory, potential wetlands do not appear to be located on the subject property.
+According to National Wetlands Inventory, potential wetlands are located on the subject property.
 Any wetlands identified must be delineated and protected in accordance with the applicable protection standards.

-Evaluation: Based on GIS analysis, potential wetlands do not appear to be located on the subject property.
+Evaluation: Based on GIS analysis, potential wetlands exist on site, but exact quality and extent of these potential wetlands are unknown.
 If wetlands are identified on subject property at a later time, the applicable standards in the City's Comprehensive Plan, Land Development Regulations, and Suwannee River Water Management District (SRWMD) regulations would apply to those areas identified as wetlands; therefore, there are no issues related to wetland protection.